Stephanie L. Hubelbank

-An experienced litigator, Stephanie Hubelbank began her legal career at the Manhattan District Attorney’s Office as an assistant district attorney.
+An experienced investigator and litigator, Stephanie Hubelbank began her legal career at the Manhattan District Attorney's Office as an assistant district attorney.
 She developed expertise and specialized in prosecuting sexual and physical abuse cases, including child fatalities.
 Stephanie gained extensive experience determining the scope, timing, and direction of investigations and developed litigation skills as a trial attorney.
 In 2000, Stephanie was appointed Supervising Attorney and Adjunct Professor for the Prosecution of Domestic Violence Clinic at Pace University School of Law.

 Stephanie left the DA's Office to serve as Bureau Chief in the Nassau County Attorney's Office Family Court Bureau.
 For the next fourteen years, she managed both union and non-union employees and developed familiarity with employment issues faced by both management and employees in the public sector.